vaadin/platform/scripts/generator/templates/template-release-notes.md

 ## Flow
 - The Template-in-Template feature has [some limitations](https://github.com/vaadin/flow/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Atemplate-in-template+)
-- There is no CDI support, the official V10 compatible add-on will be released during summer 2018, see https://github.com/vaadin/cdi/tree/master for updates
+- There is no CDI support, the official V11 compatible add-on is targeted for Vaadin platform 12.
+See  https://github.com/vaadin/cdi/tree/master for updates
 - There is no OSGi support, go add a :+1: to https://github.com/vaadin/flow/issues/455 to indicate your interest in this

 ## Designer